Intrauterine Device Placement and Removal

 Anatomy and Physiology

-All IUDs currently available in the United States are T-shaped, with the top of the T resting across the top of the endometrial cavity.
-IUDs are between 28 mm to 32 mm wide and 30 mm to 36 mm long.
+All IUDs currently available in the United States are T-shaped, with the top of the T intended to rest across the top of the endometrial cavity.
+IUDs are between 28 and 32 mm wide and 30 to 36 mm long.
 Uterine width traditionally has been assumed to be adequate in all patients; however, recent ultrasound studies have indicated that cavity width in nulliparous women may be narrower than device width.[4]
-Therefore, it is important to consider the available IUD options available.
-The smallest IUDs measure 28 mm wide and 30 mm long and are best suited for nulliparous and young women.
-When performing IUD insertion and removal, the primary anatomical landmarks that need to be identified are the cervix and uterus.
-The uterus will be identified by the bimanual exam to assess for size, shape, and position and to identify any anatomical abnormalities.[5]
-The cervix will be identified during the speculum examination.[5]
+Therefore, it is essential to consider the available IUD options when counseling patients.
+The smallest IUDs are 28 mm wide and 30 mm long and are best suited for nulliparous or younger women.

 Contraindications

-Universal contraindications for the use of IUD:[16]
+Universal contraindications for the use of IUDs include the following:

 • Pregnancy or suspected pregnancy

-• Sexually transmitted infection at the time of insertion, including cervicitis, vaginitis, or any other lower genital tract infection
+• Sexually transmitted infection at the time of IUD insertion, including cervicitis, vaginitis, or any other lower genital tract infection

 • Acute pelvic inflammatory disease